Long Term Disability Insurance Claims

 At Van Dyke Law Office, we understand the emotional and financial difficulties that you face when your disability claim is denied.
 We will work quickly and efficiently to advance the claim with the goal of obtaining the benefits you need.

-If your insurance company has denied or discontinued your disability benefits, contact us for a free consultation.
+If your insurance company has denied or discontinued your LTD or other disability benefits, contact us for a free consultation.
 If it is more convenient, we will arrange a free consultation at your home.
 Van Dyke Law Office serves all of Southern Ontario.